Home > Capitol Museum > Museum Exhibits

 The Big Exhibit Makeover

-The ACM has four floors of exhibits that connect people to Arizona Government - Past and Present.
+The AZCM has four floors of exhibits that connect people to Arizona Government - Past and Present.
 Experience how the Arizona government was established as a territory.
 Witness the transition from territory to state.
 Learn how Arizonans continue to affect the evolution of the state.

 See the Arizona Capitol Museum Collection on the Arizona Memory Project or borrow one of our traveling displays.